From ramshackle homes to million-dollar ventures

 Making Money and Impact Combined

-Matt determined that Sequoia Capital Management would address the crisis of attainable housing head-on, while generating productive investments for clients at the same time.
+Matt determined that Invest Sequoia would address the crisis of attainable housing head-on, while generating productive investments for clients at the same time.
 The first step was identifying how to create a cost-efficient process for constructing homes.
 Matt had experienced the inefficiencies of home remodeling first-hand and understood that these same inefficiencies existed in new home construction.
 Labor shortages, material costs and construction delays drove the cost of even sub-par construction out of reach.
 There had to be a better way.

 Volumod Factory Launches